Anuj-Khadka/Memorivise/README.md

-This is an application that helps people to revise the thing that they have learnt in a effective manner.
+This is an application that helps people to revise the thing that they have learnt in a effective manner. you can clone the repository to check it out for now.

 ## Demo User